 A: Because they’ve not had the skill broken down into teachable units of knowledge.

 If you want children – all children – to become skilled, teach them the knowledge they need to be able to practise.
-Skills can only be taught by teaching knowledge.
+Skill requires knowledge and the will to practise.